jlaitue/Zombie-Game/README.md

 TODO:

 - Improve the generation of random values
-- Creation of exec .game files
+- Creation of executable .game files
 - Considering changing the harcoded dimensions of matrix
 - Considering changing data structure for matrix
 - Test the game in order to find bugs